 Being a mom is hard.
 No one understands just how hard until they go through it, and anyone that isn’t still knee deep in poopy diapers and sleep deprivation is probably experiencing at least partial amnesia and can’t remember how hard it was not that long ago.
 Because if they did remember everyone would be an only child.
 But some people have a harder time than others.
 I firmly believe that every woman goes through something tough when it comes to having a baby.
 You might be horribly sick for months while you’re pregnant, or you might have a really tough labor and delivery.
 Or you might have a shitty postpartum phase.
 I had an amazing pregnancy.
 I LOVED being pregnant.
 But I had a pretty difficult 26 hour labor, and a very challenging postpartum period.
 It took me at least 5 months to realize what I was experiencing wasn’t “normal.”
 It took me two more months to see a professional about what I was going through.
 Charlie was 18 months old before I felt like my old self and started to forgive myself (and everyone around me) for what I had been through.
-My experience is the whole reason I initially wanted to start Lovely Ever After.
-I thought if just one new mom read my story and felt less bad about what they were going through, it was worth telling.
+So I thought if just one new mom read my story and felt less bad about what they were going through, it was worth telling.

 When Charlie was just past 6 months old, we had the above photos taken.
 I had started seeing a personal trainer for the first time in my life because I was so sick of gaining weight and being fat and hating myself.
 I went at it pretty hard for a couple of weeks, and then my body went into shock.
 In the picture above I had a fever and felt like I had the flu, but I didn’t.
 That lasted for two weeks with no change, so I finally went to the doctor.
 A two-week fever was what finally made me see a professional – thank goodness for that fever!
 The doctor asked me my symptoms and I started listing them off: exhaustion, sluggish, aches & pains, extreme lethargy (some days I couldn’t get off the couch for hours, which is not easy with a 6 month old), depression, weight gain…as I listed them off a light bulb started to form.
 Then the doctor said “I want to check your thyroid.”
 As soon as he said it I realized I had hypothyroidism.